 Whether you agree with it or not, most people raise their daughter differently to their sons.

-This means that for some of our daughters, they face ‘mean girls’ on a day-to-day basis.
+This means that for some of our daughters, they deal with mean girls on a day-to-day basis.

 Mean girls are basically girls who go out of their way to make your daughter feel like she isn’t wanted, accepted, or ‘normal’.
 They’re bullies, but they use more psychological methods than the ‘rough and tumble’ variety, and this can leave girls struggling to cope.